 I appreciate that Survey Scout only recommends legit survey sites.
 However, that is the only real positive thing I can say about it.

-If you have any comments, questions, or have any experiences with Survey Scout yourself, feel free to leave a comment below.
-I will be happy to answer any questions and hear about your experiences.
+If you have any comments, questions, or have any experiences with Survey Scout yourself, I would love to hear from you in a comment below.